-- 2 Per the Cultural Resources Assessment conducted for the Chattanooga Courthouse Project (NSA 2023), no - 3 known archaeological sites have been identified within the APE for the proposed Courthouse.
-Furthermore, - 4 based on existing conditions, there is no archaeological potential within the Stadium Site.
-No NRHP-listed - 5 historic structures are present on or adjacent to the Stadium Site, nor are there any potentially NRHP- - 6 eligible structures on the site.
-As such, no further cultural resources study would be required if GSA selected - 7 the Stadium Site as the location for the proposed new Courthouse.
-Selection of the Stadium Site would have - 8 no effect on cultural resources.
+Per the Cultural Resources Assessment conducted for the Chattanooga Courthouse Project (NSA 2023), no known archaeological sites have been identified within the APE for the proposed Courthouse.
+Furthermore, based on existing conditions, there is no archaeological potential within the Stadium Site.
+No NRHP-listed historic structures are present on or adjacent to the Stadium Site, nor are there any potentially NRHP-eligible structures on the site.
+As such, no further cultural resources study would be required if GSA selected the Stadium Site as the location for the proposed new Courthouse.
+Selection of the Stadium Site would have no effect on cultural resources.
+The SHPO concurred with these findings in a letter dated November 27, 2023 and stated the agency would have no objection to selection of the Stadium Site for construction of the proposed Courthouse.
+A copy of this letter is included in Appendix B.